AnkurMali/LRA-E/README.md

 # How to run
 * python mnist/mnist.py runs 4 layer MLP on mnist
-* python fmnist/fmnist.py runs 4 layer MLP on mnist.
+* python fmnist/fmnist.py runs 4 layer MLP on fashion-mnist.

 # Structure of code
 We have structured code keeping following things in mind